 Help with travel costs

-The Healthcare Travel Costs Scheme (HTCS) may be able to refund reasonable travel costs if you are referred to hospital or other NHS premises for specialist NHS treatment or diagnostic tests by a doctor, dentist or another primary care health professional.
+The Healthcare Travel Costs Scheme (HTCS) (external link) may be able to refund reasonable travel costs if you are referred to hospital or other NHS premises for specialist NHS treatment or diagnostic tests by a doctor, dentist or another primary care health professional.

 Cambridge Refugee Resettlement Campaign is partnering with Laptops 4 Learning - a company that refurbishes tech devices obtained from companies and educational establishments and recycles them, cleansed and ready for use by people in need who are facing situations in their lives which will be helped by having access to working tech.
-Contact Laptops 4 Learning for more information.
+Contact Laptops 4 Learning (external link) for more information.

 Money saving ideas